thebaldgeek/thebaldgeek.github.io/Iridium.md

 Almost there: make a copy of the python UDP script `cp ~/acars.py ~/map.py`
 Now edit that new file: `nano ~/map.py` and change the port number to the one I give you.
 In the terminal run the example file: `./example.sh`
-At this point, you can visit your Pi's IP address from any browser on the network and look for the map, so in my case `http://192.168.1.122:8888/map.html`
+At this point, you can visit your Pi's IP address from any browser on your  network and look for the map, so in my case `http://192.168.1.122:8888/map.html`
 Let that run.
+You should see the sats and beams update around once a minute.

 ## Terminal Four
 ```pip install https://github.com/joh/when-changed/archive/master.zip```